-Yankees Vs. Mariners Prediction, Odds, Pick
+Yankees vs. Mariners Prediction, Odds, Pick

 The New York Yankees take on the Seattle Mariners.
 Check out our MLB odds series for our Yankees Mariners prediction and pick.

-Jameson Taillon goes to the bump for the Yankees, while Logan Gilbert starts for the Mariners.
+Gerrit Cole takes the bump for the Yankees, while Luis Castillo goes to the mound for the Mariners.

-Jameson Taillon has a 3.96 ERA.
-That ERA was 2.30 on June 2.
-It has steadily risen since then.
-The main reason: Taillon is getting crushed by the home run.
-Taillon was keeping the ball in the park in the first two and a half months of the season.
-He allowed six home runs in his first 13 starts of the season.
-He gave up just one home run in the month of May, and in a seven-start sequence which stretched from late April through early June.
+Gerrit Cole gave up more runs in the first inning of last week’s start against the Mariners than in any other inning of his MLB career.
+Cole allowed six runs, the product of three different home runs.
+Eugenio Suarez, Carlos Santana, and Jerred Kelenic all hit no-doubters against him in Yankee Stadium.
+The Yankees were down six runs before anyone’s seat was warm.
+This is obviously a moment for Cole to bounce back, regroup, and show that he is still an ace-level pitcher.
+He has had some rocky starts this season other than the one against the Mariners.
+He was similarly rocked for multiple home runs by the Twins several weeks ago.
+Cole started slowly out of the blocks in April.
+He needs to show that he can be the dominant stopper the Yankees will need in October.
+This game is an important measuring stick for him, given what happened last week in New York.

-Last week, the Mariners roughed up Taillon for six runs in 4 2/3 innings.
-They hit two home runs against Taillon, who also allowed four walks.
-The Yankees walked eight St. Louis Cardinal hitters in a 12-9 Sunday loss.
-Yankee pitching has fallen off the pace, a key reason New York has dropped five games in a row.
-Taillon has a lot of work to do to repair what has become broken.
+Luis Castillo opposed Cole last Wednesday in Yankee Stadium.
+Getting six runs in the first inning is something he can’t get used to.
+He knows each pitch in this game is likely to carry a lot more pressure.
+Castillo wasn’t spectacular in his Mariner debut last week.
+He gave up a few runs and didn’t have supreme command, but with a six-run lead, Castillo did not need to be perfect.
+He did a very good job of protecting that fat lead.
+Assuming Cole pitches well in this game, Castillo will have to make a lot of important pitches in which the Yankees will try to take the lead or tie.
+Castillo, not just Cole, has a lot to prove in this game.

 Courtesy of FanDuel, here are the Yankees-Mariners MLB odds.